anthonyharrison/sbomaudit/README.md

 - Check that a package name is specified.

+- Optionally check that the package name is allowed as specified in the ALLOW list

+- Optionally check that the package name is not included in the packages specified in the DENY list

 - Check that a supplier is specified.

 - Check that a version is specified.